 The FOMC may choose to increase or decrease the Federal Funds Rate depending on how the economy is currently doing or how they predict the economy will be doing in the near future.

 For example, if the economy seems to be growing too quickly, the FOMC might raise the Federal Funds Rate to slow people down financially.
 However, if the economy needs growth, the FOMC may lower rates to encourage hiring, investing, taking out loans, and spending.
 The higher the federal rate for banks, the more expensive the interest will be for consumers and their loans, lines of credit, and mortgages.

 Impact on Mortgage Rates

-Mortgage rates are not directly dictated by the FOMC, but can be impacted by the rise and fall of the Federal Funds Rate.
+The FOMC doesn’t directly dictate mortgage rates, but the rise and fall of the Federal Funds Rate can impact them.
 When the rate increases, banks have to deal with a higher cost to borrow from other banks for loans, and these higher costs can be passed down to the consumer on things such as their mortgage rate.